thiagonsiq/3rd-party-library-reports/README.md

 Place the `third-party-reports.ps1` and `json-to-csv-helper.js` files in a directory, preferably in (or near) the place where your solution files are located.

-Open the `third-party-reports.ps1` and update the configuration variables:
+Open `third-party-reports.ps1` and update the configuration variables:
 - outputFolderName: Name of folder where reports will be saved
 - dotnetSolutionName: Name of specific dotnet solution file to report on (for NuGet commands)
 - dotnetFolderRelPath: Relative path of where dotnet solution is located (eg: `../App`)
 - npmFolderRelPath: Relative path of where npm libraries are located (eg: `../App/FrontEnd`)
 - jsonToCsvRelPath: Relative path of where json to csv helper is located (If kept alongside the PowerShell script, no change is needed here.
 Otherwise, provide relative path like the others)

 ## Usage
-Run the powershell script: `./third-party-reports.ps1`
+Run the PowerShell script: `./third-party-reports.ps1`

 The script will run through each report and save the output in the folder name provided.

-There are some improvements that can be made to this, like running the reports in parallel for instance, or accepting some of the inputs via input questions.
-For now, this will do the trick!
+There are some improvements that can be made to this, like running the reports in parallel, or accepting some of the inputs programatically rather than hard coding it, and probably more.
+However, for now, this is the amount of time I was willing to put into this!